JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 08/11/2022
 I am on a streak!
 4 days with commits everyday, got a nice groove going.
 Connected frontend to backend login and register methods, learn about state management in SolidJs.

+## 23/11/2022
+This was a pretty big chunk of the backend done.
+I have a shared types library now and RPC communication working between hub and brain and sending back to the client.
+Need to implement the rest of the routes.